LMWB/LimbusZero/README.md

 - debug / programming interface according to STLink that comes with most of STM32 Nucleo Boards

 # Firmware
-There is quite extensive demo using the breadbord-IO (more infos soon on my git hub) and a neopixel ring [neopixel](https://www.az-delivery.de/products/kopie-von-rgb-led-ring-ws2812-mit-12-rgb-leds-5v-fuer-arduino?_pos=3&_psq=led+&_ss=e&_v=1.0) in the software sub folder.
+There is quite extensive demo I developed for Emil's Birthday using the breadbord-IO (more infos soon on my git hub) and a [neopixel](https://www.az-delivery.de/products/kopie-von-rgb-led-ring-ws2812-mit-12-rgb-leds-5v-fuer-arduino?_pos=3&_psq=led+&_ss=e&_v=1.0) ring in the software sub folder.
 It's written in C and uses the STM32-HAL and STM32-cubeIDE.
 Look closely, main-loop is empty since all features and peripherals are controlled by interrupts so the user section `while(1){}` remains untouched.

 # Todo
 - add user button